-Prerequisite: Honors Biology, Honors Chemistry and Honors Physics and must be pursuing an IB Diploma
+Prerequisite: Honors Biology, Honors Chemistry and Honors Physics and must be pursuing an IB Diploma or IB Career-related

-IB PHYSICS HL/SL 1-2 060781/060782
+SL: 060781/060782 IB PHYSICS HL/SL 1-2 HL: 060881/060882

-IB Physics SL 1-2 is an inquiry based exploration of the principles of physics, experimental design, and investigation within an international and historical context.
+IB Physics SL 1-2 is an inquiry-based exploration of the principles of physics, experimental design, and investigation within an international and historical context.
 The coursework will follow the IB curriculum and philosophy and will include the following topics with two of the optional topics: Physics and Physical Measurement,

 Mechanics, Thermal Physics, Oscillations and Waves, Electric Currents, Fields and Forces, Atomic and Nuclear Physics, Energy, Power and Climate Change.
-Optional topics are: Sight and Wave Phenomena, Quantum Physics and Nuclear Physics, Digital Technology, Relativity and Particle physics.
+Optional topics are: Sight and Wave Phenomena, Quantum Physics and Nuclear Physics, Digital

+Technology, Relativity and Particle physics.
 Students must also complete a cross disciplinary group project.

-Grade Level: 11 Status: Meets graduation requirement for third year of science Prerequisite: Honors Biology, Honors Chemistry and Honors Physics and must be pursuing an IB Diploma
+Grade Level: 11 Status: Meets graduation requirement for third year of science

+Prerequisite: Honors Biology, Honors Chemistry and Honors Physics and must be pursuing an IB Diploma or IB Career-related

-IB PHYSICS HL 3-4 060981/060982
+060981/060982 IB PHYSICS HL 3-4

 IB Physics HL 3-4 is an inquiry based exploration of the principles of physics, experimental design, and investigation within an international and historical context.
-The coursework will follow the IB curriculum and philosophy and will include the following topics in depth with two of the optional topics: Physics and Physical Measurement, Mechanics, Thermal Physics, Oscillations and Waves, topics only for HL are: Motion in Fields, Thermal Physics, Wave Phenomena, Electromagnetic Induction, Quantum Physics and Nuclear
+The coursework will follow the IB curriculum and philosophy and will include the following topics in depth with two of the optional topics: Physics and Physical Measurement, Mechanics, Thermal Physics, Oscillations and Waves, Electric Currents, Fields and Forces, Atomic and Nuclear Physics, Energy, Power and Climate Change.
+Optional topics only for HL are: Motion in Fields, Thermal Physics, Wave Phenomena, Electromagnetic Induction, Quantum Physics and Nuclear